 Your Counsellor will be happy to answer any additional queries you may have.

-You can ring or e-mail one of our 11 Centres where the Centre administrator will be able to arrange an appointment for you in the morning or evening depending on the Centre opening hours and your availability to attend a counselling session.
-Sometimes there may a short waiting list but most clients are seen quickly within a week or two.
-The first session will include a Needs Assessment where the counsellor will help you to identify the areas that you feel you might need support with.
-After that counselling sessions are usually on a weekly basis.
-All are welcome!
+Sometimes there may a short waiting list but most clients are seen very quickly within a week or two.
+The first session will include a Needs Assessment where your counsellor will help you to identify the areas that you feel you might need support with.
+After that counselling sessions are on a weekly basis.